Zypher17/wifi-stealer/README.md

 http://YOUR_IP/index.php
 ```

-After login, the dashboard shows:
+The dashboard shows:

-- Total number of **unique** captures.
+- Total number of unique captures.
 - SSIDs and passwords.
 - Victim ID and IP address.
 - OS information.
-- Weak vs ok password status.
+- Weak / ok password status.
 - Rank and progress bar.
-- Actions to delete a single entry or clear all history.
+- Delete single entries or clear all history.

 ---

 ## Removing the Project

-If you want to remove everything, delete the files you copied earlier.

 ### On Kali Linux